fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/dotnet-mssql/README.md

 #### Database deployment

 By default, a blank user database is created titled "ApplicationDB".
-To add additional database objects or data through T-SQL during Codespace configuration, edit the file `.devcontainer/mssql/setup.sql` or place additional `.sql` files in the `.devcon
+To add additional database objects or data through T-SQL during Codespace configuration, edit the file `.devcontainer/mssql/setup.sql` or place additional `.sql` files in the `.devcontainer/mssql/` folder. *Large numbers of scripts may take a few minutes following container creation to complete, even when the SQL server is available the database(s) may not be available yet.*

+Alternatively, .dacpac files placed in the `./bin/Debug` folder will be published as databases in the container during Co